liron-navon/chrome-extention-typescript-react-starter/README.md

 - You can also run `npm run build` which will also generate a zip file inside `dist` with the name of the repo prefixed by the environment, which you should upload to google when publishing the extension.
-- To change version just run `npm version 1.4.2 && git push --tags` or whatever version you want, please notice that the version must be 3 integers separated by a dot, for deployment in the chrome store.
+- To change version just run `npm version 1.4.2 && git push --tags` or whatever version you want, please notice that the version must be 3 integers separated by a dot, for deployment in the chrome store, so 1.4.2-a wont work properly.
 ---
 ### Structure
     .